MicrosoftDocs/ai-builder/ai-builder-docs/flow-sentiment-analysis.md

 1. Create an attribute in your Email Messages table in which to save the sentiment analysis results.

-   For information about how to create an attribute, see [Create and edit fields for Dataverse using Power Apps portal](https://docs.microsoft.com/powerapps/maker/common-data-service/create-edit-field-portal).
+   For information about how to create an attribute, see [Create and edit column for Dataverse using Power Apps portal](https://docs.microsoft.com/powerapps/maker/common-data-service/create-edit-field-portal).

 1. Sign in to [Power Automate](https://flow.microsoft.com/signin).
 1. In the left pane, select **Templates**, and then search for **AI Builder sentiment**.
 1. Select **Analyze sentiment of Dynamics emails using AI Builder**.
-1. Select your environment, then type **Email Messages** in the **Entity Name** field, and type **Organization** in the **Scope** field.
+1. Select your environment, then type **Email Messages** in the **Entity Name** column, and type **Organization** in the **Scope** column.

    > ![When an email message is created](media/sentiment-analysis-template.png "choose settings when an email message is created")